-Snorkeling in Silfra in Þingvellir National Park in Iceland
+Snorkeling in Silfra in Thingvellir National Park in Iceland

 Day trip, available directly from Reykjavik in Iceland.

-In the summer time we have two tours every day in Silfra.
-At 10:00 we have a departure for those who want to meet us on location.
+In the summer time we run two tours every day in Silfra.
+Our first tour is for those who want to meet us on location at 9:45 a.m.

 Bad eyesight?
 Since you are wearing snorkeling / dive goggles to see underwater there can be nothing in the way of the seal to keep them from filling up with water.
-That is, you can not wear glasses underneath the goggles.
+You can not wear glasses underneath the goggles.
 You will have to go without them, wear eye lenses or bring your own goggles with prescription.

 We also offer tour that combines sightseeing on the Golden Circle with Super Jeeps and Snorkeling in Silfra.
 Click here for more